aristath/edd-remote-installer/README.md

 ?>
 ```
 The above will create a URL that will automatically download the plugin from our remote server and install it.

+You can simply install the client plugin on a site, change the array containing the downloads and then don't forget to change the URL (http://example.com) to your own.

+This has only been tested so far with free plugins.